5kidRo0t/5kidRo0t/README.md

 I really enjoy malware analysis and creating tools that can help others in cybersecurity.
 Right now, I’m working on [VenomStrike](https://github.com/5kidRo0t/VenomStrike), a tool I think can be pretty useful for malware analysts.
-I’m not an expert or anything like that, just someone who likes tinkering with computers, coding, and trying out new things—even small malware samples, always within legal boundaries.
-Mostly, I like learning by doing and sharing what I create.

 And yeah, I know I’m a mess, no need to remind me all the time 😒